2010–11 Manchester United F.C. season: Group stage

 Hours after Wayne Rooney's shock revelation he wanted to leave the club, United entertained Turkish champions Bursaspor.
 It did not take long for United to take the lead – and it came courtesy of a stunning solo effort from Nani who cut in from the left and hit a sweet 20-yard curling shot past the despairing Dimitar Ivankov who had no chance of preventing the goal.
 Substitute Gabriel Obertan should have doubled United's advantage late on but his header from a corner fell wide, while Javier Hernández was also guilty of lacking the killer instinct when he dragged a shot wide when ideally placed to score.
 In the end, Nani's early strike proved enough and United topped the Group after three games.

 United played Bursaspor again in the next game, this time at the Bursa Atatürk Stadium in Bursa, Turkey.
 This time the game was more conclusive as United ran out 3–0 winners, with second-half goals from Darren Fletcher, Gabriel Obertan and Bébé.
 Victory kept United top of the group and needing at least a point from their last two games to qualify for the knockout stages.

 The next game was away at Ibrox Stadium against Rangers.
 Unlike the turgid affair earlier in the season, both teams tried to get the win in this game – indeed Rangers had to win to have any chance of making the Champions League knockout stages.
-The match was finally settled three minutes from time after Fábio was clumsily kicked in the face by Steven Naismith and Wayne Rooney scored the resulting penalty.
+The match was finally settled three minutes from time after Fabio was clumsily kicked in the face by Steven Naismith and Wayne Rooney scored the resulting penalty.
 The win put United through to the knockout stages and also relegated Rangers to the UEFA Europa League competition.
 However, a comprehensive victory for Valencia in their fifth group match meant that United still needed at least a point from their final Group match to top the Group.

 United got the required point by drawing 1–1 in their last Group match at home to Valencia.
 After passing up a host of chances, United went behind after a half hour when Pablo Hernández slotted home through the legs of Champions League debutant goalkeeper, Ben Amos – the first (and only) goal United conceded in the group stage.
 Wayne Rooney had a shot that crashed off the crossbar and Dimitar Berbatov had a goal correctly ruled out for offside before Anderson equalised just after the hour mark, following in a rebound from a Park Ji-sung shot.
 Valencia pressed for a second goal for a while, but eventually the game degenerated into one of few late chances as both teams seemed happy to take the draw.
 United topped the group, three points ahead of Valencia.